x

 Pros

-• Easy to recruit and build studies.
+• Easy to set up and run tests

 Cons